| | Recent

 offer the best assessment strategies.
 Unfortunately, a child care

+worker was the poorest predictor of further risk.
 Bell (1999) studied 22 Local Authorities in Great Britain and their

 social workers undertaking child protection investigation.
 He noted